 5G networks will further development of emerging technologies like artificial intelligence, making it “critical” to European nations’ security and economies they be protected from “malign” actors like China and Russia, Kaptur added.

-The legislation supports the Three Sees Initiative organized by 12 Central and Eastern European countries in the European Union to secure the telecom space, as well as Ukraine, Moldava, Georgia and Western Balkan countries interested in joining the EU.
+The legislation supports the Three Seas Initiative organized by 12 Central and Eastern European countries in the European Union to secure the telecom space, as well as Ukraine, Moldava, Georgia and Western Balkan countries interested in joining the EU.

 If made law, the act would require the State Department to work with DFC and the U.S. Trade and Development Agency to identify 5G projects worth financing.
 Eligible projects would improve 5G networks with new hardware or software, provide market transparency, avoid or replace potentially compromised equipment, and increase telecom integration in the target region.